Diddy shows off extravagant 50th birthday party in new video

 The rapper – real name Sean Combs – held the lavish party at his Los Angeles home last week – with the likes of Kanye West, Jay-Z and Dr Dre all in attendance.

-In the new video, Dre and his wife Nicole Young are seen entering the swanky bash while a new remix of Ennio Morricone’s ‘The Ecstasy of Gold’ plays out in the background.
+In the new video, Dre and his wife Nicole Young are seen entering the swanky bash while Jay-Z’s ‘Blueprint 2’ plays out in the background.

 All I'm gonna say is….
 WATCH THIS!! pic.twitter.com/KDHNFKy68B